 Once your GPS receiver is connected to your device, specify that you want the receiver to provide GPS locations in Collector.
 Once a receiver is selected, this is the only source of positions that is used until a new receiver is selected.

-- In the Location section, select Location provider.
+- In the Location section, select Provider.

-The Select a GPS receiver list displays.
+The GPS Receivers list displays.

 - If your receiver doesn't appear in the list, add it by taking the following steps:

 - Select Add Receiver to display a list of paired Bluetooth receivers.

 - If you are mounting the receiver to a pole, enter the antenna height.

 - Select Done.

 You are returned to the GPS Receivers list and your receiver is listed.